 Applied statistics as a pillar of data science

-Although data science is now growing fast in many places, scholars at Leiden University have been developing data science techniques for a very long time.
+Data science is now growing fast in many places, but scholars at Leiden University have been developing data science techniques for a long time already.
 Thanks to their broad-based expertise, Leiden statisticians are currently combining the achievements in statistics with the latest methods of statistical and machine learning.

-‘It seems as if data science is something new, but in applied statistics we’ve actually been developing data science techniques for many years,’ says Jacqueline Meulman, Professor of Applied Statistics in the Mathematical Institute.
+‘It may seem as though data science is something new, but in applied statistics we’ve actually been developing data science techniques for many years,’ says Jacqueline Meulman, Professor of Applied Statistics in the Mathematical Institute.
 ‘Here in Leiden, we’ve been visualising links and analysing large, complex datasets for at least 35 years.’

 For example, one of Meulman’s earlier research groups made its first contribution to the well-known statistical data analysis package SPSS, now part of IBM, back in the 1990s.
 This package is used worldwide by researchers, students and the private sector, and the Leiden statisticians still keep their ‘Categories’ module updated by incorporating the latest technical developments.
 The royalties paid by IBM are re-invested in research and teaching-related activities.